60 Hour Course for Private Pilot

 Exclusive use of the airport cottage is included for up to 21 nights.

 It is possible to finish this course in less than 21 days, if weather, and student ability allows.
 It is expected that we will fly a minimum of 4 hours per day on every day that weather allows us to do so safely.
-If weather causes delays cause us to get behind, we can fly up to 8 hours per day at the students descretion.
+If weather delays cause us to get behind, we can fly up to 8 hours per day at the students descretion.
 It is also expected that there will be days that we can not fly due to maintenance or weather.
-Days off can be spent studying, doing ground, or just relaxing in the beautiful mountains of North Carolina.
+Non flying time will be spent studying, and doing ground training.
+The student is expected to be available all day, everyday, regardless of weather.
+There is a lot of material to cover, and proper preparation on the student's part is imperative for success in this program.
+There is not enough time to do all of the required flying, and cover all the required knowledge, it simply isn't possible in such a short course.
+So....

 It is required that the student will have studied ground material, including the FAA Handbook Of Aeronautical Knowledge, The FAA Airplane Flying Handbook, The Cessna C172M POH, the applicable portions of the FAR/AIM, and the ASA Private Pilot Oral Guide, and to complete the required FAA Knowledge Test prior to arriving for the course.

-There is an extensive list of excellent ground school resources located here.
+There is an extensive list of required ground school resources located here.

 Course Payment Breakdown